zy-yao/Biography/content/home/experience.md

   description = """
   Responsibilities include:

-  * Undertake the theoretical and practical teaching tasks of the specialty as well as other teaching tasks
+  * Undertake the theoretical and practical teaching tasks of the specialty as well as other teaching tasks in computer science
   * Follow the latest research progress and participate in scientific research projects, publish scientific research papers and other scientific research tasks
   * Participate in the construction of disciplines and professional construction tasks of the university
   """